Roads and expressways in Chicago: Suburbs

 Some suburbs number their east–west streets in a continuation of the Chicago pattern, and even more number their houses according to the Chicago grid.
 A few suburbs also number their north–south avenues according to the Chicago grid, although such numbering vanished from Chicago itself long ago (the alphabetical naming scheme was devised to help eliminate it).
 For example, the 54th/Cermak terminus of the Pink Line is located near the intersection of 54th Avenue and Cermak Road (22nd Street) in Cicero.
 This is 54 blocks west of State Street in Chicago.
 A minor street 54 1/2 blocks west of State Street would be called 54th Court (in reality, that is Lotus Avenue in Chicago).

 This pattern continues as far west as Plainfield, which has a 252nd Avenue, as far north as Skokie at Central Street (10100 North), and as far south as the southern edge of Will County.
-Suburbs that follow the Chicago numbering system include Berwyn, Bridgeview, Brookfield, Burbank, Channahon, Chicago Heights, Cicero, Crystal Lake, Elwood, Evergreen Park, Franklin Park, Justice, Lincolnwood, Matteson, Monee, Morris, Morton Grove, Niles, North Chicago, Oak Forest, Oak Lawn, Orland Park, Oswego, River Grove, Rosemont, Skokie, Westchester, unincorporated parts of Des Plaines, Glenview, and other parts of Cook County, Will, DuPage, Kendall, and Grundy Counties.
+Suburbs that follow the Chicago numbering system include Berwyn, Bridgeview, Brookfield, Burbank, Channahon, Chicago Heights, Chicago Ridge, Cicero, Crystal Lake, Elwood, Evergreen Park, Franklin Park, Justice, Lincolnwood, Matteson, Monee, Morris, Morton Grove, Niles, North Chicago, Oak Forest, Oak Lawn, Orland Park, Oswego, River Grove, Rosemont, Skokie, Westchester, unincorporated parts of Des Plaines, Glenview, and other parts of Cook County, Will, DuPage, Kendall, and Grundy Counties.
 Other suburbs, including Evanston, Park Ridge, Oak Park, Glenview and Wilmette use their own numbering systems.
 The six "collar" counties (DuPage, Kane, Kendall, Lake, McHenry, and Will) use State and Madison as a base line.
 For example, 32W000 in DuPage County is 32 miles west of State Street, 38000 in Lake County would be 38 miles north of Madison Street, and is normally used without the direction letter.
-In these counties, unlike Chicago, numbering is 1,000 numbers to the mile, so in DuPage County 32 1/2 miles west is 32W500.
+In these counties, unlike Chicago, numbering is 1,000 numbers to the mile, so in DuPage County 32 1/2 miles west is 32500.

 Some Chicago suburbs in adjoining Northwest Indiana also use the Chicago numbering system.
 These include East Chicago, Whiting, and Hammond.
 There are even examples further south in Lake County in Dyer and Schererville such as 205th Place through 215th Street (these examples coordinate with the Chicago grid, not the Gary street system).
 Other municipalities, such as Highland, and Griffith are based on the Gary, Indiana numbering system, beginning with 5th Avenue in Gary and increasing numerically as one travels southward.
 Examples in Scheider in the far south of Lake County, Indiana go as far down as 244th Avenue.

 The aforementioned pattern also occurs in Waukegan, Illinois, with Washington Street being the baseline between north and south.
 Nearby municipalities such as Gurnee, Park City, and North Chicago continue with the Waukegan numbering pattern, while rural areas in Lake County, Illinois follow the Chicago grid.